Scots Tory leader Annabel Goldie announces resignation

 "I am of course disappointed that the Conservatives are returning to the parliament with two fewer MSPs than last time, but I am heartened by the observations of many independent commentators that our result was, by comparison to the other opposition parties, credible."

-Miss Goldie said that she believed her party had run the "right campaign".'New realities'
+Miss Goldie said that she believed her party had run the "right campaign".

 She added: "We focussed on trying to maximise our votes on the regional list.